NyomanAdiwinanda/WWDC23-SwiftChallenge/README.md

 # FlagSemaphore (WWDC Swift Student Challenge 2023)
 Built with SwiftUI, Users can type any letters or words to see how it is translated into a semaphore code.

+The English alphabet comprises of twenty-six letters ranging from A to Z, each assigned with a specific angle value.
+The animation of the semaphore is produced through the utilization of a rotational effect, which is determined by the corresponding angle value of the given letter.

 ![semaphore-example](https://user-images.githubusercontent.com/65802394/233253725-5d1d85aa-5617-4e81-9b67-3b7da0e289d8.gif)

 # What is Flag Semaphore?